What is STREAMS Philosophy?

 "Ontological pluralism has few friends and many foes — foes who think it untenable, perhaps unthinkable, and almost certainly devastatingly refuted.
 But having examined here every argument against pluralism we could think of, we found nothing to justify the dominant anti-pluralist attitude of the last half-century.
 The jury remains out, of course — we may bring to bear more anti-pluralist arguments before all is said and done — but nothing we have seen so far suggests that we should treat ontological pluralism as anything less than a serious metaphysical option"

-STREAMS takes a realist position - and therefore takes the existence of mental objects, perceptions etc. as "real things" that need to be accounted for in the analysis.
+STREAMS takes a basically realist but ontological pluralist position - and therefore takes the existence of mental objects, perceptions etc. as "real things" that need to be accounted for in the analysis.
 This includes the elements of "enterprise culture" that transcend individual, personal experience and ideas.
-STREAMS has not "given up" on the naturalistic explanation of mental phenomena (and so does not accept dualism as Dennet suggests) bur recognises that thousands of man-years of neuroscience and philosophy (mostly wasted effort by philosophy barking up delusional trees) have yet to produce that explanation.
+STREAMS has not "given up" on the naturalistic explanation of mental phenomena (and so does not accept dualism as Dennett suggests) bur recognises that thousands of man-years of neuroscience and philosophy (mostly wasted effort by philosophy barking up delusional trees) have yet to produce that explanation.
 In the meantime it is reasonable to pragamatically use explanations of mental phenomena (which are causally efficacious in the world and therefore 'real') in mental terms as the best, but still inadequate generally accepted theories available.
+In STREAMS we adopt the principle of Pragmatic Ontological Pluralism (POP) - which basically says there is a diversity of things in the universe and some classes of things exist in different ways to other classes of things - ie "existence" is not a simple property - but are nonetheless useful in scientific explanations of the universe and the things and phenomena in it.

 STREAMS therefore takes an ontological pluralist position; the logic for which is discussed below.
 However, STREAMS also takes a naturalist position and eschews any notions of 'supernatural agency' - which entails that the mental must arise from the physical and the cultural must arise from the mental.
 It is however, far from clear how mental events, objects, etc. emerge from the Physical - although there is real evidence for the existence of such things.
 From a practical, pragmatic perspective these questions are moot it if assumed that the cultural, mental and physical exist and have some sort of relationship.
 Hence "Strong Physicalism" and "Reductive Realism" are rejected as practical doctrines.
 Various philosophers have criticised both monism and dualism and some have observed a tendency towards anthropocentrism and the unjustified privileging of "human experience" and the unfounded assumption that a person's experiences are necessarily authentic and therefore infallible.
 This is discussed in the STREAMS Ontology.